JoelChacon/animatrans/readME.md

 #Animatrans
 This is a walkthrough combining separate tutorials to showcase the power of CSS3 specifically animations and transitions.
 ## Installation
-Clone this repository and follow the instructions below
+Clone this repository and checkout to the startHere branch.
+Follow the readMe on that branch.
-## Instructions
+## Outcomes of Walkthrough
 ###Build a Teaser Page
 This teaser/landing page uses animate.css, reset.css, CSS:linear-gradient,transition, and pseudo-classes(hover,active).
 ###Images...
 Images everywhere!